jcfausto/d2d-backend/README.md

 - Technologies
 	- Redis: for the store and pub/sub mechanism.
 	- MongoDB: for the permanent storage.
-	- Eventmachine and WebSockets for the Streaming Server.
+	- WebSockets for the Streaming Server.

 ### Vehicles API